Semiconductor Plasma Equipment

 • Controlled Cleaning for Sensitive Films

-Supports a tunable process window to reduce risk on sensitive layers while maintaining stripping efficiency.
+Enables precise process window control to protect sensitive layers while maintaining consistent stripping performance.

 • Recipe-Based PLC Operation